Mindera/http-record/README.md

 Reference of the http-record methods:

 * `record` - creates a new instance of http-record and starts the mitm proxy - returns a recursive session object
-* `stop` - stops the mitm proxy - should always be called in the callback of the `record` method is called to stop the proxy and avoid un-wanted requests
+* `stop` - stops the mitm proxy - should always be called in the callback of the `record` method to stop the proxy and avoid un-wanted requests

+### WebSockets

+If you enable websocket support `http-record` will expose a basic websocket server which will push all captured requests as stringified JSON objects to the connected clients.

 ### CLI